infobip/mobile-messaging-sdk-ios/README.md

     </p>
     </details>

-    Please note that it is not very secure to keep your API key (Application Code is an API key in fact) hardcoded so if the security is a crucial aspect, consider obfuscating the Application Code string (we can recommend [UAObfuscatedString](https://github.com/UrbanApps/UAObfuscatedString) for string obfuscation).
+    Please note that it is not very secure to keep your API key (Application Code is an API key in fact) hardcoded so if the security is a crucial aspect, consider obfuscating the Application Code string (we can recommend <a href="https://github.com/UrbanApps/UAObfuscatedString" target="_blank">UAObfuscatedString</a> for string obfuscation).

 6. Override method `application:didRegisterForRemoteNotificationsWithDeviceToken:` in order to inform Infobip about the new device registered: